Channel Models

 for theprofile

 parameter and then specify all channel model parameters.
-Please note that you must specify at least the following parameters in this case:pathDelays
+Note that you must specify at least the following parameters in this case:pathDelays

 pathPowers